thestennettreport/TheStennettReport.github.io/consequences/domestic/trans_rights.md

 ---
 layout: page
-title:  Project 2025's War on Transgender Americans - A Multi-Pronged Assault on Existence
+title:  A War on Transgender Americans - A Multi-Pronged Assault on Existence
 ---

 ### 1. OVERVIEW

+**Title:** Project 2025: A War on Transgender Americans

+**Author:** Analysis based on "Project 2025: Mandate for Leadership," "Agenda 47," and related sources.

 Project 2025 and Agenda 47 don't just target specific policies; they aim to erase transgender people from public life.
 This isn't just about rolling back rights; it's about denying their very existence and creating a hostile environment where they are constantly under attack.
 This analysis reveals the multi-pronged assault on transgender Americans, highlighting the devastating consequences for their physical, mental, and emotional well-being.